aws-samples/serverless-patterns/eventbridge-pipes-unwrap-payload/README.md

 # Using EventBridge Pipes to unwrap stringified payload

 This pattern showcases two ways  to parse JSON-strings within an EventBridge Pipe.
 While an EventBridge Pipe target transformer can parse JSON-strings automatically, if the payload contains nested strings, an additional enricher is needed.
 This example shows 1) how the unwrapping can be achieved through code, using a Lambda function.
 2) how the unwrapping can be achieved withough code, using AWS Step functions intrinsic functions.
+Based on your use-case, you may prefer either way to unwrap events.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/unwrap-payload-with-pipes